GamerXCZ/source2utils/README.md

 An older attempt at converting models before I figured out how to directly import .mdl files.
 You can use this as a base if you want to import the source files manually.

+## vmf_convert.py

+(WiP)

+cmd command: python vmf_convert.py "C:\path\to\vmf\file.vmf"
+Will be created new map file, so the used .vmf file will not be modified.

+Script trying to fix the materials scaling. (it doesn't work quite well) Fixes models scaling

 ## Troubleshooting
 ##### *I got an error when converting materials!
 Something about not being able to convert something to something!*